Ronald Neame: Early career

 Born in Hendon, London, Neame was the son of photographer Elwin Neame and actress Ivy Close.
 He studied at University College School and Hurstpierpoint College.
 His father died in 1923, and Neame took a job with the Anglo-Persian Oil Company as an office boy.
 Later, through his mother's contacts in the British film industry, Neame started at Elstree Studios as a messenger boy.

 He was fortunate enough to be hired as an assistant cameraman on Blackmail (1929), the first British talkie, directed by a young Alfred Hitchcock.
 Neame's own career as a cinematographer began with the musical comedy Happy (1933), and he continued to develop his skills in various "quota quickies" films for several years.

-His credits as cinematographer include Major Barbara (1941), In Which We Serve (1942), This Happy Breed (1944), and Blithe Spirit (1945).
-His camera work on One of Our Aircraft Is Missing got him an Oscar nomination for Best Special Effects in 1943.
+His credits as cinematographer include Major Barbara (1941), In Which We Serve (1942), and One of Our Aircraft Is Missing.
+At the 15th Academy Awards, In Which We Serve won an Academy Honorary Award, and Neame was nominated for an Best Special Effects for his camerawork on One of Our Aircraft Is Missing.

 As producer and screenwriter

-Neame formed a production company, Cineguild, with David Lean and Anthony Havelock-Allan.
-During this partnership, he produced Brief Encounter (1945), Great Expectations (1946), and Oliver Twist (1948).
-He shared Academy Award nominations for Best Screenplay for Brief Encounter, in 1947, and Great Expectations, in 1948, with co-writers Lean and Havelock-Allan.
+Following the success of In Which We Serve, director David Lean, associate producer Anthony Havelock-Allan, and cinematographer Neame formed a new production company together, Cineguild.
+Though the company only produced nine films between 1944 and 1950, it launched the directing careers of Lean and Neame and the producing career of Havelock-Allan.

+The trio's first three films were adaptations of Coward's works: This Happy Breed, Blithe Spirit, and Brief Encounter.
+All three films were Directed by Lean, shot by Neame, produced by Havelock-Allan, and co-written from all three.
+Brief Encounter, which was adapted from Coward's one-act play Still Life, earned all three partners an Academy Award for Best Adapted Screenplay nomination.

+Following their success adapting Coward, the trio decided to adapt the works of Charles Dickens.
+Their screenplay for their first adaptation, Great Expectations, earned the trio another Academy Award nomination.
+The film also marked an important shift in Neame's career, as it was his first film on which he was not cinematographer.
+Instead, he served as a producer alongside Havelock-Allan.
+The next year, he made his directorial debut with Take My Life, again produced by Havelock-Allan.

+Cineguild's next film, Oliver Twist, was the beginning of the end for the production company.
+The film received criticism for antisemitism as a result of Alec Guinness' portrayal of Fagin.
+It was Havelock-Allan's last film with the company.
+Neame produced one more film for Cineguild, Lean's The Passionate Friends, before leaving to write, produce, and direct Golden Salamander.
+Lean's next film, Madeleine, was Cineguild's last, and the only Cineguild production without Neame or Havelock-Allan.

-Neame produced The Magic Box (1951), a screen biography directed by John Boulting about the life of British camera inventor William Friese-Greene, which was the film project for the Festival of Britain.
+Following Cineguild's dissolution, Neame produced The Magic Box (1951), a screen biography directed by John Boulting about the life of British camera inventor William Friese-Greene, which was the film project for the Festival of Britain.